bloonguyen1207/Protected-Shelf/README.md

 - Once the request is accepted, you will see it in the conversation list available at `shelf my-conv`

 - To enter a conversation, use `shelf enter-conv -c [conversation id]`

+- See more commands using the help command above.